darshan1624/django_concepts/README.md

     6) Added a delete button to delete added receipe.
     7) Added a update button. created a webpage form to update receipe.
     8) Create a search bar.
 Used __icontains query filter.
     9) Created register form.
-Used User builtin in model.
+        1) Used 'User' builtin in model.
+        2) Used .set_password() fucntion to encrypt password.
+        3) user.exits() to see if user exists.
+        4) Used user.authenticate() to verify password
+        5) Used user.login() to create session for the user
+        5) Created success,error dismissible prompts using bootstrap.
+Used django message framework.